sakshiagrwal/sakshiagrwal/README.md

 <h4 align="center">
-  💭 You can only learn so much from books.
-You can only learn so much from education.
-Ultimately, it is the wisdom of God that will carry you through in the toughest situations of life.
+  💭 You are not here merely to make a living.
+You are here in order to enable the world to live more amply, with greater vision, with a finer spirit of hope and achievement.
+You are here to enrich the world, and you impoverish yourself if you forget the errand.
   <h6 align="right">
     <i>
-      ✍️ by Ravi Zacharias
+      ✍️ by Woodrow Wilson
     </i>
   </h6>
 </h4>